 By combining modeling and experiment, FUTURE targets these fundamental mechanisms.
 Our experimental campaign, broken into three Thrusts, focuses on three fundamental questions underlying the response of materials to coupled irradiation and corrosion extremes: what is the nature of the defects produced by irradiation, how do those defects couple with the various elemental species in the material to change the local chemical composition, and how is transport across interfaces modified by irradiation.
-We will advance unique experimental capabilities that target these questions.
-In the case of point defect generation during irradiation, we will complement in situ transmission electron microscopy (TEM) studies with in situ positron annihilation spectroscopy (PAS) to understand the nature of irradiation-induced defects.
+We are developing unique experimental capabilities that target these questions.
+In the case of point defect generation during irradiation, we complement in situ transmission electron microscopy (TEM) studies with positron annihilation spectroscopy (PAS) to understand the nature of irradiation-induced defects.
 TEM is a work-horse in irradiation studies and is able to characterize and quantify the nature of large defect aggregates.
 PAS compliments this capability by being able to quantify point defects, such as vacancies and small vacancy clusters.
-We will design and install a PAS capability on LANL's existing ion beam lines to quantify these defects as irradiation is happening, as opposed to typical studies in which defect content is quantified after the fact.
+We are designing a PAS capability on LANL's existing ion beam lines to quantify these defects in situ as irradiation is happening, as opposed to typical studies in which defect content is quantified after the fact.

-These studies will be complemented by advanced microscopy characterization that examines how defects couple with elemental species in the material to modify overall evolution.
-In particular, we will use advanced environmental and 4D microscopy techniques to examine how microstructural features interact with defects and alloying elements to modify transport pathways.
-Uniquely, we will use isotopic atom probe tomography (APT) to determine how species such as oxygen migrate through the microstructure.
-By using isotopic labels, we will determine those regions in which transport is enhanced most significantly.
+These studies are complemented by advanced microscopy characterization that examines how defects couple with elemental species in the material to modify overall evolution.
+In particular, we use advanced

+4D microscopy techniques to examine how microstructural features interact with defects and alloying elements to modify transport pathways.
+Uniquely, we are using isotopic atom probe tomography (APT) to determine how species such as oxygen migrate through the microstructure.
+By using isotopic labels, we can determine those regions in which transport is enhanced most significantly.

-Finally, we will target transport across the liquid/solid interface.
-We will use electrochemical impedance spectroscopy (EIS) to quantify key reaction rates at these interfaces.
-We will also expand on a unique capability in which a coupled irradiation and corrosion environment is imposed directly on the material.
+Finally, we are targeting transport across the liquid/solid interface.
+We are using electrochemical impedance spectroscopy (EIS) to quantify key reaction rates at these interfaces.
+We are also expanding on a unique capability in which a material is exposed simultaneously to a coupled irradiation and corrosion environment.
 This irradiation-corrosion experiment (ICE) has been used to study liquid metal corrosion.
-We will expand this to also target molten salt environments.
+We are expanding this capability to also target molten salt environments.
 This provides a direct and controlled experimental capability to understand how factors such as temperature and irradiation spectrum interact with the corrosive medium to modify the material properties.

 All of this experimental activity is complemented by a cross-cutting modeling activity that aims to both elucidate the mechanisms observed in the experiments and develop a capability to predict the evolution of materials under these coupled extremes.
 The heart of this multi-scale effort is a new capability to be developed in FUTURE.
 This concurrent chemico-mechanical model, termed CD3, combines cluster dynamics and dislocation dynamics to simulate the chemical evolution of a system in an evolving irradiated microstructure.
-The modeling framework will enable predictions that account for the microstructural evolution induced by irradiation that can be directly compared and validated against the experimental studies conducted in Thrusts 1-3.
+This modeling framework enables predictions that account for the microstructural evolution induced by irradiation that can be directly compared and validated against the experimental studies conducted in Thrusts 1-3.

-Fundamental Understanding of Transport Under Reactor Extremes (FUTURE) Los Alamos National Laboratory Blas Uberuaga (Director), Laurent Capolungo (Thrust Leader), Edward Holby, Nan Li, Yongqiang Wang University of California, Berkeley Peter Hosemann (Deputy Director/Thrust Leader), Mark Asta (Thrust Leader), Digby Macdonald, Andrew Minor, Raluca Scarlat Pacific Northwest National Laboratory Danny Edwards, Daniel Schreiber (Thrust Leader), Timothy Lach, Sandra Taylor Bowling Green State University Farida Selim (Thrust Leader) North Carolina State University Djamel Kaoumi University of Virginia John Scully
+Fundamental Understanding of Transport Under Reactor Extremes (FUTURE) Los Alamos National Laboratory Blas Uberuaga (Director), Laurent Capolungo (Thrust Leader), Edward Holby, Aaron Kohnert, Nan Li, Yongqiang Wang University of California, Berkeley Peter Hosemann (Deputy Director/Thrust Leader), Mark Asta (Thrust Leader), Digby Macdonald, Andrew Minor, Raluca Scarlat Pacific Northwest National Danny Edwards, Tiffany Kasper, Daniel Schreiber (Thrust Leader), Laboratory Steven Spurgeon, Sandra Taylor (Thrust Leader) Bowling Green State University Farida Selim (Thrust Leader) North Carolina State University Djamel Kaoumi University of Virginia John Scully

-Contact: Blas Pedro Uberuaga, Director, blas@lanl.gov 505-667-9105, EFRC website: http://future.lanl.gov/
+Contact: Blas Pedro Uberuaga, Director, blas@lanl.gov 505-667-9105, https://future.lanl.gov/